 Create career paths and solve your retention problems.

 Career paths are essential to employee engagement.
-Employee engagement improves retention.
+And every business owner knows that employee engagement improves retention.

 Therefore, career paths are the key to business growth.